MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-manage-sections.md

 8. Once the approval request is sent, you can track the request status (**Approval in progress**, **Approval completed**) through the Word pane by reloading the **Manage sections** panel or selecting **Refresh**.
 Optionally, you can also track the request by selecting the **Sent** tab in the Approvals app in Microsoft Teams.

 9. If you need to make changes in the section after it has been sent for approval, you can cancel the sent approval request.
 To do so, select **Cancel request** or select **Edit section**.
-On the **Cancel approval request?** confirmation screen, select **Cancel**.
+On the **Cancel approval request** confirmation screen, select **Cancel**.

-## Update sections
+## Update a published section

 If you need to update the content of a published section due to changes in organizational standards, policy updates, or other business needs, you can do so by editing the published section.
-You can also resume editing a draft section by choosing the Edit section option.
+You can also resume editing a draft section by choosing the **Edit a section** option.

 To edit a section, follow these steps: